Pranavsr29/RFID-Based-Door-Lock-System-using-Arduino-uno/README.md

 4) Servomotor
 5) Some cardboard

    Head over to the conections file to make the required connections

+   After making the required connections download the modules mentions in download file onto ur arduino